Raykosan/ComfyUI_RaykoStudio/README.md

 ### 🪛 Usage
 When this node is reached, pipeline execution is automatically suspended.
 A preview of the input image is displayed in the node's interface.
 The user can left-click to add polygon points and right-click or Ctrl-click to delete the last points.
-The ACCEPT button confirms the created mask, after which the node completes processing and transmits the data further according to the scheme.
-The CLEAR POINTS button clears all the drawn points for redrawing.
-It is important that after using this button, you do not need to press the Prompt Queue again, just draw a new mask and press ACCEPT.
-The CANCEL button completely interrupts the process and resets the node status.
+The "✔️ ACCEPT" button confirms the created mask, after which the node completes processing and transmits the data further according to the scheme.
+The "🔴 CLEAR POINTS" button clears all the drawn points for redrawing.
+It is important that after using this button, you do not need to press the Prompt Queue again, just draw a new mask and press "✔️ ACCEPT".
+The "❌ CANCEL" button completely interrupts the process and resets the node status.

 ### ↔️ Inputs and Outputs:
 The IMAGE input accepts an image from any previous node.
 The IMAGE output returns the original image unchanged.
 The MASK output returns a black and white mask where the white area corresponds to the drawn polygon.